MicrosoftDocs/well-architected/well-architected/cost-optimization/get-best-rates.md

   Committing to a savings plan allows you to get discounts, up to the hourly commitment amount, on the resources that you use.
 Savings plan commitments are priced in US dollars for Microsoft Customer Agreement and Cloud Solution Provider customers, and in local currency for Enterprise Agreement customers.
 Savings plan discounts vary by meter and by commitment term (one year or three years), not commitment amount.

   Savings plans provide a billing discount and don't affect the runtime state of your resources.
 You should use Azure savings plans for more flexibility in covering diverse compute expenses by committing to specific hourly spending.

+**Eliminating unused reservations and savings plans**: To eliminate unused reservations and savings plans, you can use the Microsoft Cost Management and Billing tools.
+They provide insights into your reservation and savings plan usage, allowing you to identify any unused or underutilized commitments and make adjustments accordingly.
+Utilization can be viewed in the Azure portal under the Reservations section.

 **Azure dev/test:** [Azure dev/test](/azure/devtest/offer/overview-what-is-devtest-offer-visual-studio) is an offer that comes with Visual Studio subscription benefits.
 With this offer, you get some Azure monthly credits to try various Azure services at no cost.
 Credit amounts vary by subscription level.
 You can also benefit from discounted Azure dev/test rates for various Azure services, which enable cost-efficient development and testing.